isomerpages/moe-newtownsec/_co-curriculum/Sports & Games/Softball.md

 </div>
 <h1>INTRODUCTION</h1>
 <p>Our motto is Nil Satis Nisi Optimum, “Nothing but the Best”.
 Through softball,
-we hope to inculcate the 3 values of thinking, athletic and resilient in each member, and to build up these four aspects of the team: Character, Teamwork, Skills and Fitness</p>
+we hope to inculcate the 3 values of thinking, athleticism and resilience in each member, and to build up these four aspects of the team: Character, Teamwork, Skills and Fitness.</p>
 <h3>TRAINING SCHEDULE:</h3>
 <table style="minWidth: 50px">
 <colgroup>